zjhmale/cmdstat/README.md

 ## cmdstat

-a tool to find you top 10 command ever your used
+a tool to find your top 10 commands ever you used

 ## Installation